philosopherdog/W7D1-LHL-Lecture-UNUserNotifications/README.md

 * Let's say the user wants to setup a calendar event inside your app.
 * User notifications can alert the user of this event when your app is not running.
 * User notifications can be used to pass the user a message.
-* Events can trigger trigger a notification.
+* Certain events can trigger a notification.
 * Eg. Calendar events, a timer event, location geofencing event, or some important data change on a remote server.
 * There are 2 types of user notifications on iOS: `local` and `remote`.
 * Local and remote notifications look and sound the same from the user's point of view.